chongzhe/opendj/opendj/README.md

 under /opt/opendj/data

 If no database exists, the script /opt/opendj/bootstrap/setup.sh will be run.
 The default script path can be overridden by setting the environment variable BOOTSTRAP to the full path to the script.
 To customize OpenDJ, mount a volume on /opt/opendj/bootstrap/ that contains your setup.sh script.

 If you do not provide a bootstrap script, the default setup.sh creates a sample back end.

 A couple of examples are provided under the bootstrap directory:

 * bootstrap/cts/  - configures DJ for an OpenAM CTS server
 * bootstrap/replica - sets up a master and a replica server.
-See dj-replica.yml
-for an example of how to invoke this with docker compose.
+See the dj-replica.yml docker compose file for an example of how run two masters.

-# Passwords

-The Dockerfile expects a password file to be mounted at the path pointed to by the env var DIR_MANAGER_PW_FILE.
-This file contains the Directory Manager password.
-The default path is /var/secrets/dirmanager.pw, and the default value is "password".

-Typically you will mount a Docker volume or Kubernetes secret volume on this path to securely provide the password.

-This should only be needed at setup time as the directory will start without the password.
-However, utilities that you might want to run in the container may require the password.

 # Backup  and Restore